Guide for guests

 Employees and students at the University of Copenhagen as well as people affiliated with many other universities can use the wireless network Eduroam.
-Please consult the instructions from Science-it (on the intranet)
+Please consult the instructions from KU-it (on the intranet)

 The wireless network KU guest is intended for participants in conferences and for short-term guests - without access to Eduroam.
 Are you a short-term guest, contact Mette Fulling with your name and current email address to get access.
 Are you here for 1 or 3 days, follow this procedure:

 - Log on to the wireless network “KU Guest”.

 - Open a browser and try to browse a website.